ROCm/rocm-blogs/blogs/software-tools-optimization/amdgcn-isa/README.md

 > This may lead to large register usage and potentially lower occupancy.
 > In the above example, not including any pragma unroll directive
 > still leads to pragma unroll factor of 128 due to compiler optimization
+> with rocm/6.1.0 on MI250, for example.
-> with rocm/6.1.0.
-This results in larger register usage of 85 VGPRs and lower
+> This results in larger register usage of 85 VGPRs and lower
 > occupancy of 5 waves/SIMD.

 Note that the above example has large scratch allocations (528 bytes/thread).